 Submitted by Mary Jo Buza

-Author Mary Jo Buza, is a landscape designer.
-She has over 20 years experience designing, and teaching gardening in the South Sound region.
-For more information on a custom landscape design or consultation call her at 923-1733 or visit her website: www.gardendesignsbymaryjobuza.com
+Author Mary Jo Buza is a landscape designer.
+She has more than 20 years experience designing, installing, and maintaining landscapes in the South Sound area.
+For more information on a custom landscape design or a consulting visit, call Mary Jo at 360-923-1733 or visit her website.